thewebkid/v-range-flyout/README.md

 - **max**: _Number_ - Required
 - **sliderHeight**: _Number_ - Optionally set the height of the slideable area of the flyout.
 - **incr**: _Number_ - Optionally set value increment the control should snap to a multiple of.
+- **slideBackground**: _String_ - used to show color scales as gradients.
 - **inputClass**: _String_ - Optional css class to add to the input element
 - **wrapperClass**: _String_ - Optional wrapper class for the component wrapper div
 - **flyoutClass**: _String_ - Optional wrapper class for the flyout wrapper div

 ### Events
 - **@change**: Fires when value changes.
 Returns the numeric value.
+- **@active**: Fires when flyout is toggled or input changes focus state.
+A boolean is passed to indicate "active" state.

 ### Usage Examples